anastasios-stamoulis/deep-learning-with-csharp-and-cntk/DeepLearning/Ch_08_Generating_Images_With_VAEs/README.md

-* "_A classical image autoencoder takes an image, maps it to a latent vector space via an "encoder" module, then decode it back to an output with the same dimensions as the original image, via a "decoder" module.
+* "_A classical image autoencoder takes an image, maps it to a latent vector space via an "encoder" module, then decodes it back to an output with the same dimensions as the original image, via a "decoder" module.
 It is then trained by using as target data the same images as the input images, meaning that the autoencoder learns to reconstruct the original inputs._"

 * "_A Variational Autoencoder (VAE), instead of